openiec/openiec/README.md

 OpenIEC is an open-source code for interfacial energy calculation in alloys and was developed by following interfacial energy calculation models on coherent and solid/liquid interfaces developed by George Kaptay (*Acta Mater.*, 60 (2012) 6804-6813 & *J. Mater.
 Sci.*, 53 (2018) 3767-3784).

-For assistance and/or collaboration opportunities, please contact the author by e-mail (@gmail.com) or using the issue tracker on GitHub.
+For assistance and/or collaboration opportunities, please contact the author by mailing <openiec.team@gmail.com> or using the issue tracker on GitHub.

 **Framework of OpenIEC code**
 <p align="center">
 <img src="./figures/framework.jpg" alt="framework" width="500"/>
 </p>

-The coupling with the [CALculation of PHAse Diagram (CALPHAD)](https://en.wikipedia.org/wiki/CALPHAD) thermodynamic and molar volume databases was facilitated in OpenIEC for providing the necessary thermodynamic information.
-For the coupling to thermodynamic database, the integration with the [Pycalphad](https://pycalphad.org) software package is to be performed.
+The coupling with the [CALculation of PHAse Diagram (CALPHAD)](https://en.wikipedia.org/wiki/CALPHAD) thermodynamic and molar volume databases was facilitated in OpenIEC, where the [Pycalphad](https://pycalphad.org) is integrated for providing the necessary thermodynamic information.
 With OpenIEC, the temperature- and composition-dependent interfacial energies in alloys with any arbitrary number of components can be conveniently evaluated.

 OpenIEC is licensed under the MIT License.
 See [LICENSE.txt](./LICENSE.txt) for details.